uhop/stream-json/README.md

 1. `createSource()` creates instances of `Parser` and `Streamer`, and pipes them one after another.
 2. Then it checks if either of `packKeys`, `packStrings`, or `packNumbers` are specified in options.
    1. If any of them are `true`, a `Packer` instance is created with `options`, and added to the pipe.
-   2. If all of them unspecified, all pack flags are assumed to be `true`, and a `Packer` is created and added.
+   2. If all of them are unspecified, all pack flags are assumed to be `true`, and a `Packer` is created and added.
    3. If any of them are specified, yet all are `false`, `Packer` is not added.

 The most common use case is to call `createSource()` without parametrs.
 In this case instances of `Parser`, `Streamer`, and `Packer` are piped together.
 This scenario assumes that all key, string, and/or number values can be kept in memory, so user can use simplified events `keyValue`, `stringValue`, and `numberValue`.